Psalm 40:8 “I delight to do Your will, O my God, And Your law is within my heart.”

 The mandate of the missionary started with One Man….Jesus.
 Not just any ordinary man, He was God in the flesh.
 Jesus fulfilled the requirements of the law which was death.
-The expectation is now we follow in His footsteps.
+The expectation now is if we will follow in His footsteps.

-For us, our journey starts with death and proceeds unto life.
+For us, our journey starts with death and proceeds into life.

 Romans 5:5 “Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.”

 How is God’s love exhibited in our world?